 The last thing anyone wants is to be ducking sparks from the fire.
 Popping wood can cause nasty burns if an ember lands on you.
 Also, bushfires and house fires can start with aggressively sparking wood.

-Beech is a great wood for low levels of sparking, meaning you can relax without worrying about fires or injury.
-It is a much better choice than mulberry, which is known for significant sparking.
+Beech gives off few sparks, meaning you can relax without worrying about fires or injury.
+It is a much better choice than mulberry, known for significant sparking.

 5. Aroma

 It’s hard to beat a crackling fire that gives off a pleasant fragrance.
-Indoor and outdoor fires along with BBQs and meat smokers all benefit from nice-smelling wood.
+Indoor and outdoor fires, BBQs, and meat smokers all benefit from nice-smelling wood.

-Beech has a decent smell although it’s fairly subtle.
+Beech has a decent smell, although it’s subtle.
 Some beer manufacturers use this type of wood to make beer barrels.
 Its aroma adds depth to the beer.

 6. Coaling

-The quality of coals produced by firewood impacts how long the fire produces heat through the night.
-Overnight wood stoves, smokers, and pits that slow cook meat all day, are much more effective with slow-burning wood.
+The quality of coals produced by firewood impacts how long the fire continues to heat through the night.
+Wood stoves, smokers, and pits that slow-cook meat are more effective with slow-burning wood.

-You’ll find beech produces excellent coals that’ll produce heat through the night.
-When the morning comes, the fire can often be restarted easily by tossing another log into the embers.
+Beech produces excellent coals that’ll produce heat through the night.
+When morning comes, the fire can often be restarted by tossing another log into the embers.

 7. Creosote build-up

-Hardwood varieties like beech don’t contain a lot of sap, so you won’t get a lot of creosote inside the chimney.
-This is a useful benefit, as cleaning the chimney is easier and there’s a reduced health risk.
-Too much creosote is also highly flammable and can cause house fires.
+Hardwood varieties like beech contain minimal sap, meaning creosote won’t gunk up the chimney.
+This feature is beneficial, as too much creosote is highly flammable and can cause house fires.

 8. Seasoning

-To get the best heat output from your beech, you’ll need to season it for at least 12 months.
+To get the best heat output from beech, season it for at least 12 months.
 Many argue that two years is best, as well-seasoned wood produces less smoke.

-Seasoning beech takes a relatively long time, which isn’t ideal if you need wood for the upcoming winter.
-If you have the space, you may want to begin seasoning beech and get another type of firewood that’s quicker to season.
-Beech is similar to oak for seasoning time.
+Beech is similar to oak for seasoning time, which isn’t ideal if you need wood for the upcoming winter.
+If space permits, begin seasoning beech and get another type of firewood quicker to season.

-Seasoned wood has been thoroughly dried.
-Burning beech that hasn’t been seasoned is not a good idea unless you’re in a hurry.
-The fragrance and smoke won’t be enjoyable.
+Burning green beech isn’t a good idea unless you’re in a pinch.
+The fragrance and smoke won’t be enjoyable as the wood burns.

 There are options for speeding up the seasoning process.
-Living in a hot, dry state is a good starting point as the climate is ideal for seasoning.
-If you don’t have the weather to help you out, follow these tips to speed up beech wood seasoning.
+Living in a hot, dry state is a good starting point.
+If you don’t have the weather to help, follow these tips to speed up beech wood seasoning.

 - Raise the wood: lay the firewood on some planks or pallets to allow airflow underneath.